Miss-ikky/Mywiki/EJPT/Assessment Methodologies/Information Gathering/Information Gathering - passive.md

 - Google hacking database (exploit database)
 	- Wordpress config file contains credentials to mysql database

-#### Email Harvesting With theHarvester
+#### Email Harvesting With the Harvester

 - can be used as subdomain enumeration
-- je hebt zowel passive als active information gathering in theHarvester ![[Pasted image 20230502125213.png]]
+- je hebt zowel passive als active information gathering in the Harvester ![[Pasted image 20230502125213.png]]
 - `theHarvester -d {*domain or companyname*} -b google, linkedin,yahoo,dnsdumpster,crtsh,duckduckgo`